serhatbolsu/appium-python-bdd/README.md

 # appium-python-bdd
-BDD test examples with Behave and Appium
+BDD tes with Behave and Appium

 To Run Android app